Ed note: I wrote this in 2014 and have updated it several times since then, most recently in 2020.

 In other words, tech as a tool versus tech-for-the-sake-of-tech.
 This isn’t necessarily a 2014-only theme, but it seemed to have a different tone recently–not ‘hate edtech’ but ‘why edtech?’
 Ask on twitter and you might get a lot of salty educators who make it their life’s work to stuff as much technology into a classroom as possible, but more and more, teachers want to know why.

-Some of these questions are get-off-my-lawn pushback, but some questions are entirely reasonable, including: “How can we best use technology?
+Some of these questions to clarify your teaching are get-off-my-lawn pushback, but some questions are entirely reasonable, including: “How can we best use technology?
 How does it work?
 What does it allow, promote, and produce?”

 How can I best use homework in a modern classroom?
 (2015)